Get in touch

 We market properties on rightmove.co.uk and onthemarket.com, as well as on our own website.
 We advertise in local newspapers and target prospective buyers using our social media tool, FLINK.

-The haart Benfleet office is open seven days.
-Come and see us at 214 High Road or call us to get started.
+haart selling in Benfleet is open seven days.
+Give us a call to get started.

 Ryan Stanton, Residential Branch Manager